davidclaveau/lighthouse-web-notes/Week_3/Day_3/HTTP_Cookies_and_User_Authentication.md

 app.get("/edit", (req, res) => {
   // Grab the user from cookies
   const username = req.cookies.user;

   // Match the cookie user to our password 'database' const password = users[username];

   // Now we want to pass the password value to the template
-  // So it can be rendered in the template in some form for the user const templateVars = {password: password}
+  // So it can be rendered in the template in some way for the user const templateVars = { password: password }
   res.render("/edit", templateVars);
 });